This video shows you the steps needed to prepare and install Hunter valves. You will learn how to prepare fittings and how to splice wires.

 Each valve has an inlet and an outlet.
 An arrow is molded into the body of each Hunter valve that indicates the direction that water should flow.
 The actual orientation of the valve from being installed vertical or horizontal is not an issue as this would be more of a convenience for maintenance purposes.

 We recommend nipples with "cut" threads rather than fittings with molded threads.
 From brand to brand, there can be a substantial variation in the thread size of molded threaded pipe fittings, especially with male adapters.
 When used with any type of valve, this variability in size can lead to fittings which can be "too tight" with some brands and "not tight enough" with others.
 Using nipples with cut threads will help to avoid these problems.

-Teflon tape is an alternative method.
-When using Teflon tape wrap around pipe three full times.
+When using Teflon tape, wrap around pipe three full times.
 As a general rule of thumb, hand-tighten the nipple into the valve, then tighten 1/2 turn more using a wrench.
 When tightening the nipple, do not use the solenoid or flow control as a grip handle.